DopplerUniversity/vercel-gitops-secrets-nextjs/README.md

 # Vercel GitOps Secrets with Next.js

-This is a reference repository for using [GitOps Secrets for Node.js](https://github.com/DopplerUniversity/gitops-secrets-nodejs) on Vercel to work around the 4KB environment variable limit per deployment.
+This is a reference repository for using [GitOps Secrets for Node.js](https://github.com/DopplerHQ/gitops-secrets-nodejs) on Vercel to work around the 4KB environment variable limit per deployment.

 It's a great way to give the GitOps Secrets workflow a test-drive!

+And don't worry, it doesn't use any real secrets.

 ## Requirements